 As required by WorkSafeBC regulation Northern Lights College has designed Standard Operating Procedures (SOP’s) for jobs and Safe Work Procedures (SWP’s) for job related tasks as well as an orientation program.
-The responsibility of orienting a new worker, previously absent worker or a young worker as defined by the regulation will fall upon the worksite supervisor or designate.
+The responsibility of orienting a new worker, previously absent worker or a young worker as defined by the regulation will fall upon the worksite/workplace supervisor or designate.
 All orientation processes shall include but not be restricted to the following content:

 - The name and contact information for the young or new worker’s supervisor.